-Beyhadh 2 Is NOT Going Digital Way; Sony TV Issues Statement
+Beyhadh 2 Is NOT Going The Digital Way; Sony TV Issues Statement

 Well, this should put all speculations to rest!
 We are sure that the viewers will be happy with the news.

 Coming back to the show, MJ gets insecure seeing Maya and Rudra's intimacy.
 He starts getting attracted towards Maya's fearless avatar.
-Adding to this, Maya tells MJ not to hurd Rudra as she loves him immensely which disturbs MJ.
+Adding to this, Maya tells MJ not to hurt Rudra as she loves him immensely which disturbs MJ.
 Maya is playing smartly and creating rift between father and son, which will soon destroy MJ's life.

 Also Read: Latest TRP Ratings: Bigg Boss 13 Grand Finale TOPS The Chart; Shakti Replaces The Kapil Sharma Show